himanibirhade/Tic_Tac_Toe_documentation/Exercise_2_Option_2_Answers.md

 ## Overview

 Tic-Tac-Toe or Noughts and Crosses, is a simple and classic two-player game played on a `3x3` grid.
 Players take turns placing their allotted symbol (`X` or `O`) on the grid's empty spaces.
-The goal is to form a line of three of your symbols horizontally, vertically, or diagonally.
+The goal is to form a straight line of three with your symbols horizontally, vertically, or diagonally.

 ## Purpose